 While the overall global impact of reduced nitrogen fertilizer applications is less severe than estimates by other sources had feared, the effects are not distributed equally.
 Production in some parts of the world will be hit harder as a result of fertilizer shortages than other regions.

-Please reach out to support@gro-intelligence.com with any questions or to learn more about our platform.
+Please reach out to support@gro-intelligence.com to learn more about Gro's Global Fertilizer Impact Monitor.